symfony/symfony-docs/cookbook/security/voters.rst

 a role like ``ROLE_USER``, an ACL ``EDIT``, etc.).

 The :method:`Symfony\\Component\\Security\\Core\\Authorization\\Voter\\VoterInterface::supportsClass`
-method is used to check if the voter supports the class of the object whose access is being checked.
+method checks whether the voter supports the class of the object whose access is being checked.

 The :method:`Symfony\\Component\\Security\\Core\\Authorization\\Voter\\VoterInterface::vote`